SnpM/opentdf-mcp/DESIGN.md

 - VSCode GitHub Copilot developer/sysadmin extension
     - Custom policy-writing Chatmode agent that can pull existing policy context,  validate/simulate/publish policy, and iterate on code within the editor
+    - Makes developers/sysadmins happy
-- OpenTDF-integrated LLM agent.
-Will interview the team for toy use cases we can proof-of-concept.
+- OpenTDF-integrated LLM agent with web frontend.
+Will interview the team for toy use cases.
+    - Provides a pretty, interactive, and tangible example of MCP server usage